DigitalNaut/DigitalNaut/README.md

 # About Me

-🔭 I’m currently working on a full stack project to manage reports from on-field operators meant to improve the administrative overhead with with semi-automated tools.
+🔭 I’m currently working on a full stack project to manage reports from on-field operators meant to empower the administrative overhead with with semi-automated tools.

 🌱 I’m currently learning to integrate Sequelize with TypeScript in Express.
 I'm also learning multiplayer architecture in Unity on my spare time.